 The Williams Record

-Max Billick ’26 is a prospective classics and history major and Jewish studies concentrator from San Francisco, Calif.
-He is the Town News editor and previously served as College News editor and a staff writer for the news section.
+Max Billick ’26 is a history and economics major and Jewish studies concentrator from San Francisco, Calif.
+He is the Executive Editor for Town News and previously served as Town News editor, College News editor, and a staff writer for the news section.

 Email: [email protected]